Saritasa/Unity3DTemplateProject/readme.md

 # Setup instructions (Mac)
 Exclude steps if you already have certain component.
-Or update it, see: ```brew upgrade ...```
+Or update it, see: ```brew upgrade ...``` It is assumed that http://brew.sh/ is installed.
+(TODO: Check with MacPorts)

 ```
 brew install git
 brew install git-lfs